Penn State To Return To In-Person Instruction August 24

 “I am pleased that the hard work of our task groups over the last few months has led us to this plan that will allow us to bring our campus communities back together,” Penn State President Eric Barron said.
 “The Penn State experience may look somewhat different this fall, but I am very much looking forward to seeing our campuses busy with students, faculty and staff once again.
 I know I speak for the leadership at each of our campuses when I say we are looking forward to welcoming our students back and greeting, for the first time, our new students.”

 The university will also employ “a robust testing and contact-tracing program” to test symptomatic individuals for the virus and conduct asymptomatic tests on those identified in the process.
-Penn State will hire additional staff to work on contact tracing as needed.
+Penn State said it will hire additional staff to work on contact tracing as needed.

 Individuals will be required to wear masks and follow social distancing procedures on campus.
 Back in May, Barron said Penn State had already acquired 500,000 masks and 2,500 hand sanitizer stations to place across its locations.

 All students who’ve exhibited coronavirus symptoms or were exposed to the virus are asked to take precautionary steps before coming back, including self-quarantine and seeking testing.
 Penn State is also building “capacity” to isolate and quarantine “impacted individuals” to deliver medical care.

 “Co-curricular learning is an important component of the college experience, and I’m pleased that our students will be able to come back together,” Damon Sims, vice president for Student Affairs, said.
 “To do so safely and effectively, we need everyone to do their part and employ simple preventative measures.
 It’s evident that this is vital to keeping our community healthy and together on our campuses.”